 Claude Brown was a mailman in 1964 when I discovered his monumental manuscript for Manchild in the Promised Land overflowing a sagging cardboard box under my desk at Macmillan where I had just landed a job as a junior editor.

 Claude introduced me to his friend Toni Morrison, a young textbook editor who took her two adorable toddler sons around to commercial modeling gigs for the extra income she needed as a single mom.
 Not long after I signed up her first book The Bluest Eye, she was able to give up the day jobs and went on in her career to write Sula, Song of Solomon, Beloved , and win the Nobel Prize for literature.

 Joyce Maynard told me recently that she started writing for money when she was just a teenager.
 “I wrote copy for a mail order catalogue that sold nude women golf tees and toilet paper with a joke on every square.”
 Joyce later wrote To Die For, which was made into a film starring Nicole Kidman, the controversial memoir At Home in the World, and the recent bestselling novel Labor Day, which was also filmed, starring Kate Winslet and Josh Brolin.

 These now-famous authors had to figure out how to survive financially before they earned enough from their writing alone.
+For example, it’s more than likely some authors have looked at something similar to this stash review or the likes in order to start investing and trading to stay financially afloat before their book takes off.
 These days I continue to work with new writers who are facing the same problems.
 They’re each finding a way to do it, based on their specific stage of life, domestic and professional situation, or support system.
 Here are some inspiring examples and some of the choices they’ve made.